-4 Click the Message Threshold tab to define the threshold at which the AutoAlert server will consolidate multiple query results into a single email message.

-The value can be set from 1 to 100 messages, with the default setting of 15 messages.
+- 4 Click the Message Threshold tab to define the threshold at which the AutoAlert server will consolidate multiple query results into a single email message. - The value can be set from 1 to 100 messages, with the default setting of 15 messages.
 A lower setting means you will receive fewer mail messages, but some messages will have multiple item notifications in them.
-A higher setting makes it more likely that each notification will result in a separate mail message.

-- 5 Click the Read Frequency tab. - Use the slider bar to specify the frequency at which AutoAlert checks for new mail entries.
+A higher setting makes it more likely that each notification will result in a separate mail message. - 5 Click the Read Frequency tab. - Use the slider bar to specify the frequency at which AutoAlert checks for new mail entries.
 These mail entries contain new information if users add new defects to TrackRecord.
 The default is every five minutes.
+If using AutoAlert with a SMTP server, the frequency must be set to 0 for this feature to function properly.